patternfly/patternfly-org/packages/documentation-framework/templates/patternfly-docs/content/extensions/extension/examples/basic.md

 source: react
 # If you use typescript, the name of the interface to display props for
 # These are found through the sourceProps function provdided in patternfly-docs.source.js
+# Can also pass object { component: string, source: string } allowing to specify the source
 propComponents: ['Button']
 ---